francesco-innocenti/Neuro_AI_Papers/README.md

 # Neuro-AI Papers 🧠💻
-Repository for papers at the intersection between computational neuroscience and machine learning, a field also known as neuroscience-inspired artificial intelligence or neuro-AI.
+This is a repository for research papers at the intersection between neuroscience and artificial intelligence - particularly computational neuroscience and machine learning - a field also known as neuroscience-inspired AI or simply neuro-AI.
 The papers are categorised under the following sections:

 * [General articles](#General-articles)
 * [Deep learning](#Deep-learning)